 First Credit Union is committed to strengthening the communities it serves through the growth of its locally owned financial cooperative.
 This is reflected in our purpose, to empower through knowledge and our vision, to build financially healthy communities.
-We deliver on our vision and purpose by focusing on our four organizational pillars: employee experience, member experience, community impact, and financial sustainability.
-These pillars form the framework for our organizational scorecard, around which we set goals and measure success.
-These four principles also form the basis for each individual staff member's development plan for the year, ensuring that each member of our team is focused on the same strategic priorities.
+We deliver on our vision and purpose by focusing on strategic priorities: people, planet, prosperity, and social impact.
+These priorities form the framework for our organizational scorecard, around which we set goals and measure success.
+These priorities also form the basis for each employee's development plan for the year, ensuring that each member of our team is focused on the same strategic priorities.